- How long will it take until I receive my score report?

 If you register and schedule and then fail to show for the examination, you will forfeit all fees and your FPGEC program file and record will be closed.
 You will need to reapply if you wish to take the FPGEE at a later date.

-If, as a first-time candidate you cannot take the examination at either time (the April 28, 2014 or the October 7, 2014 administration), your record will be closed and all fees will be forfeited unless you have a visa, health, or work-related problem and documentation has been submitted to NABP to verify the problem.
-FPGEC policy also states that all applicants must take the FPGEE within three years of the original acceptance date.
+If, as a first-time candidate you cannot take the examination at either time (the October 7, 2014 or the April 20, 2015 administrations), your record will be closed and all fees will be forfeited unless you have a visa, health, or work-related problem and documentation has been submitted to NABP to verify the problem.
 You will need to reapply if you wish to take the FPGEE at a later date.

 Yes.
 NABP continues to accept FPGEC applications.

 If you change your e-mail address you must notify the FPGEC in writing of the change, and include both the old and the new e-mail address in the written notification.
 Please make certain to sign your written request with your signature as it appears on your FPGEC application form.